nemwiper/laravelcaptcha/README.md

 ```php
 @include('lucbu-laravelcaptcha::captcha')
 ```
+and add an input with name="captcha" for inserting the captcha.

 You can validate the fields that has to be fulfill with captcha with the rule `lucbularavelcaptcha` :
 ```php